Irvine Park (Orange, California): History

 In 1919, Jesse Irwin became the park custodian and oversaw various park improvements in the 1920s, those including, wooden picnic tables, restrooms, the introduction of commercial electricity, and a peewee golf course at the entrance to the park.
 In the 1920s, Ray Martin and his father leased the site, and added a miniature railroad.

 In 1927, the park was officially renamed Irvine Park.
 A new building program followed which added a new pavilion, an exhibition hall, and a new store to the parks amenities.
 "The Exhibit Building," was originally erected to serve as a museum, complete with artifacts of Orange County's past, but instead served as a local "Parade of Products," showcasing agriculture and manufacturing products.
 The park was originally a hotspot for camping, but by the 1930s in an effort to crack down on squatters, all camping in the park was banned.

 In November 1942, the Army acquired a total of 225 acres of land, 160 acres in lease from Orange County and 65 acres in lease from James Irvine to construct Camp Irvine and Camp Rathke respectively.
 As a result, Irvine Park was closed to the public, and during this time was utilized by the Santa Ana Army Air Base for training troops in field and command post exercises.
 Mock battles were held with Camp Commander, and Army training and rehabilitation center at nearby Peters Canyon.
-For the Camp Irvine portion, temporary barracks were built, an the Irvine Park soda fountain was used as a Postal Exchange building during this time.
+For the Camp Irvine portion, temporary barracks were built, and the Irvine Park soda fountain was used as a Postal Exchange building during this time.
 The 160 acre lease expired in 1943, and the 65 acre lease expired in 1946, by which point training exercises ceased and the land was returned to its respective owners, reopening Irvine Park.